 Gardens by the Bay hosted the Volunteers Appreciation Night at Flower Field Hall on 16 January 2024.
 Attended by over 270 individual and corporate volunteers, the event celebrated the contributions of the Gardens' volunteers in diverse areas.
-Gracing Minister for the event was National Development and Minister-in-charge Services Integration Lee, who also announced new volunteer initiatives that the Gardens will be embarking on in partnership with the Council for Third Age (C3A).
+Gracing the event was Minister for National Development and Minister-in-charge of Social Services Integration Desmond Lee, who also announced new volunteer initiatives that the Gardens will be embarking on in partnership with the Council for Third Age (C3A).